Osheah/commute-stress/README.md

 The gitignore file ignores the .git and .ipynb_checkpoints in the local folder.
 Python files are also ignored.
 A standard gitignore file was used.
 It can be found here [Python gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)

-* img - various images used within the report;
 * .gitignore - gitignore file taken from [gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)
 * License - GNU GENERAL PUBLIC LICENSE Version 3
 * README.md - this readme
 * project.pdf - a pdf of the assignment
-* Commuting-relatedstressConsequencesandimplications.pdf - a report in which the data in this repo was modelled.
+* research - a folder containing pdf's Commuting-relatedstressConsequencesandimplications.pdf - a report in which the data in this repo was modelled and one titled oecdwellbeing.pdf.
-* commute-stress.ipynb - The main body of the assignment
+* **commute-stress.ipynb** - The main body of the assignment

 ## Jupyter

-The main body of work is in the jupyter notebook *commute-stress.ipynb*.
+The main body of work is in the jupyter notebook ***commute-stress.ipynb***.

 ### Running a Jupyter notebook